The Garden Grazer

 Overhead view of crispy smoky roasted chickpeas in a white bowl

 Let's make some smoky roasted chickpeas!
-This has been our favorite roasted chickpea recipe for several years now.
+This has been our favorite roasted chickpea recipe for many years.

 The rich, umami taste reminds me of vegan bacon-style flavors.
 Salty and savory, with warm smokiness.
 (Yum!)